Are DSE assessments a legal requirement?

 3. Repetitive strain injury and carpal tunnel syndrome, again from badly designed or incorrectly adjusted workstations.

 These risks aren’t unique to display screen use and certainly not an inevitable cause of using DSE.
-In fact the risk to users of display screens is actually very low, however as in any other types of work, ill health can be brought about from a poor work organisation or environment, job design, posture and poor working methods.
+In fact the risk to users of display screens is actually very low.
+However, as in any other types of work, ill health can be brought about from a poor work organisation, environment, job design, posture and poor working methods.

 What must be done?

-Employers must carry out a suitable assessment of users and operators workstations in order to assess the risks to health and safety.
+Employers must carry out a suitable assessment of users workstations in order to assess the risks to health and safety.